-36th Street serves as the northern boundary of South Ogden and is also an important eastwest connection.
-A short buffered bike lane segment is located on the eastern end of the roadway, which eventually turns into a parking shoulder.
+36th Street serves as the northern boundary of South Ogden and is also an important east-west connection.
+A short buffered bike lane segment is located on the eastern end of the roadway, which turns into a parking shoulder.

-36th Street looking east
+36th Street looking west